magoyette/.emacs.d/README.md

 - C-c C-r : Apply suggestions from GHC
 - C-c C-k : Clear REPL
 - C-c C-z : Switch to and from the REPL

+### Smartparens keybindings

+#### Smartparens navigation

+C-M-f : Jump after next balanced expression
+C-M-b : Jump before the previous balanced expression C-S-a : Jump to the end of the current balanced expression C-S-d : Jump to the beginning of the currente balanced expression C-M-d : Jump down one level after the opening pair of the next balanced expression C-M-a : Jump down backward one level from the current balanced expression C-M-e : Jump up one level from the current balanced expression C-M-u : Jump up backward one level from the current balanced expression C-M-n : Jump to the beginning of the following balanced expression C-M-p : Jump to the end of the previous balanced expression

+#### Smartparens manipulation

+C-M-k : Kill the next balanced expression (if there's no next expression, kill enclosing expression) C-M-w : Copy the next balanced expression
+M-<delete> : Remove the wrapping pair from the following expression M-<backspace> : Remove the wrapping pair from the previous expression C-M-t : Transpose the adjacent balanced expressions (swap the expressions) C-<right> : Extend the current list by one element by moving the closing delimiter C-<left> : Contract the current list by one element by moving the closing delimiter C-M-<left> : Extend the current list by one element by moving the opening delimiter C-M-<right> : Contract the current list by one element by moving the opening delimiter M-D : Remove the wrapping pair from this expression C-M-<delete> :  Remove the wrapping pair from this expression and kill everything from the end of expression before (point) to end of this expression
+C-M-<backspace> :  Remove the wrapping pair from this expression and kill everything from the beginning of this expression to beginning of expression after (point)
+C-S-<backspace> : Remove the wrapping pair from this expression and kill everything inside save for ARG next expressions

 ### Help keybindings